mocha234/microchipPICFSM/README.md

 Feel free to suggest/recommend if any changes need or ask if any question surfaced.

-Source code: Prof. Dr.-Ing.
+Special Thanks to Prof. Dr.-Ing.
 Ralf Herwig of HsKA, Germany.

 ## Files Guide
 - Source Code: ../015_Mikrorechner_FinalEx_LetzteHausaufgabe